Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

-In online nonparametric regression, most studies on minimax optimality have focused almost exclusively on the least-squares loss, whereas investigations of general loss function, particularly non-convex ones, remain limited.
-Nevertheless, classical kernel SGD typically suffers from the saturation phenomenon, where the convergence rate ceases to improve once the regularity of the minimizer $f^*$ exceeds a certain threshold.
+In online nonparametric regression, existing minimax-optimality results are largely confined to the least-squares loss, while general losses remain much less studied.
+Classical kernel SGD typically suffers from the saturation phenomenon, where the convergence rate ceases to improve once the regularity of the minimizer $f^*$ exceeds a certain threshold.
 For unregularized kernel SGD, \cite{ying2008online} established convergence rates of $\mathcal{O}\left(n^{-\frac{2r}{2r+1}}\log n\right)$ for the regularity parameter $r\in(0,\frac{1}{2}]$, while \cite{guo2019fast} obtained optimal rates $\mathcal{O}\left(n^{-\frac{2r}{2r+1}}\right)$ using the capacity parameter $s$, valid for $r\in\left[\frac{1}{2},1-\frac{1}{4s}\right]$.
-By employing Polyak averaging, \cite{dieuleveut2016nonparametric} enhanced the robustness of the estimator and established optimal convergence rates $\mathcal{O}\left(n^{-\frac{4sr}{4sr+1}}\right)$, which depend on the capacity parameter $s$, for $r\in\left[\frac{1}{2}-\frac{1}{4s},1-\frac{1}{4s}\right]$.
-Incorporating an additional regularization scheme into kernel SGD helps alleviate saturation.
-In particular, \cite{tarres2014online} analyzed regularized kernel SGD and obtained the optimal rates $\mathcal{O}\left(n^{-\frac{2r}{2r+1}}\left(\log\frac{2}{\alpha}\right)^4\right)$ with probability at least $1-\alpha$ for $r\in\left[\frac{1}{2},1\right]$.
+By employing Polyak averaging, \cite{dieuleveut2016nonparametric} enhanced the robustness of the estimator and established optimal rates $\mathcal{O}\left(n^{-\frac{4sr}{4sr+1}}\right)$, which depend on the capacity parameter $s$, for $r\in\left[\frac{1}{2}-\frac{1}{4s},1-\frac{1}{4s}\right]$.
+Incorporating an additional regularization scheme into kernel SGD helps alleviate saturation. \cite{tarres2014online} analyzed regularized kernel SGD and obtained the optimal rates $\mathcal{O}\left(n^{-\frac{2r}{2r+1}}\left(\log\frac{2}{\alpha}\right)^4\right)$ with probability at least $1-\alpha$ for $r\in\left[\frac{1}{2},1\right]$.
 In contrast to previous analyses, which experience saturation when the regularity parameter $r>1$, our algorithm, when specialized to the least-squares case, effectively overcomes this phenomenon.
-For general loss functions, however, the nonlinear structure of the Hessian introduces substantial challenges in analyzing the convergence of kernel SGD.
+For general losses, however, the nonlinear structure of the Hessian introduces substantial challenges in analyzing the convergence.
 In online learning, classical SGD analysis yields only the slow rate $\mathcal{O}(n^{-\frac{1}{2}})$, corresponding to saturation at $r=\frac{1}{2}$.
-Leveraging stronger regularity conditions ($r>\frac{1}{2}$) to accelerate kernel SGD has remained an open problem. \autoref{theorem:mean result} shows that, under suitable regularity assumptions, T-kernel SGD attains fast rates and—to the best of our knowledge—provides the first saturation-free guarantees for online learning with general losses.
+Leveraging stronger regularity conditions ($r>\frac{1}{2}$) to accelerate kernel SGD has remained an open problem. \autoref{theorem:mean result} shows that, even when $f^*$ possesses weak regularity ($r\in(0,\frac{1}{2}]$), the T-kernel SGD recovers the optimal rate established for the least-squares loss.
+Under stronger regularity assumptions, T-kernel SGD attains fast rates and, to the best of our knowledge, provides the first saturation-free guarantees for online learning with general losses.